-The popular forms of exercise all suffer from similar problems: they’re boring, require a lot of financial and time commitment, and you do not see results as quickly as you should.
+The popular forms of exercise all suffer from similar problems: they’re boring, require a lot of financial and time commitment, a myriad supplements, and you do not see results as quickly as you should.
 At least those are the reasons I always cancel my membership a moth or two after New Year New Me’s decision.

 That is, until last year.
 I realised that I was exercising for the wrong reason.
 I would exercise to be fit, but other things (that are more fun) would always get in the way.
 So I decided to make exercise fun.
 And that’s how I started my fitness journey with dance.
 Now I go there to have fun and get fit in the process (not the other way around)

 Here are a couple reasons why dancing is the ultimate form of workout:

 - Two forms of exercise in one – dance provides both aerobic and anaerobic exercise.
 You work on your cardio during the fast-paced moves, but you also strengthen your muscles when you’re holding a difficult position, creatively use your body weight in movement or even lift a partner.

 - Always new and fresh – you can never get bored of exercising through dance.
 You learn and come up with new moves and combinations.
 It is ever challenging both physically and mentally.
 Even the same steps danced to unique styles of music and to a different rhythm make you work out various muscle groups.

 - You can get creative – that is an aspect often forgotten about in the work out world.
 With dance, you can let the creative juices flow and, more importantly, you expand your creative horizons.
 As much as it is a physical activity, it is strongly connected to your emotions.
 You live out your fantasies in dance and that is something not many people can confidently say they have an opportunity to do.